OHDSI/ClinicalTrialsWG-TB/docs/overview.md

 ## CTWG-TB dbt Project

-This project uses dbt to map a synthetic clinical trial dataset to the OMOP Common Data Model.
+This project uses dbt to map an SDTM clinical trial dataset to the OMOP Common Data Model.

 ### Project Structure